1985

 I get many requests for information about the early formative years of Vector and since I am the only person that knows the full story, I decided to put it down here for those who want to understand the DNA of the Company and how Vector came to be.
 I've also included pertinent aspects of my background since they are so closely linked.
 There's even some info about when I first joined CUTCO.
 I did not try to make this complete in every way but I have attempted to show the formation and expansion of the company.
 Although it's long, this represents just the highlights.
 I suggest you read it a bit at a time.
 Please forgive any omissions or errors (but bring them to my attention).

+First and foremost, Vector is about people.
+I wanted to create an arena where motivated people could excel and get recognition for their success.
 It’s a testament to thousands of young people who took on a challenge and conquered it.
 It’s about a nationwide Team of young (and young at heart) entrepreneurs who took “the road less travelled.”
 People who wanted to be their own boss, in business for themselves but not by themselves.
 Every one of which can look back with pride at their commitment and massive efforts.

 I was the Leader and “person in charge” at the organization that I later named Vector Marketing Corporation for 19 years before I retired.
 The story began in 1977 when I returned to the Cutco business as a District Manager.
 From there I went to Division Manager in the fall of 1978 and then to President & CEO in 1981.
 As such, I am proud to say that I charted the course and created the culture that has made Vector a GREAT company (despite some aspects of the company operations today that I am not a big fan of).
 It’s gratifying for me to look back at where we started and knowing that Vector was a $100 Million Company with 400 offices when I left.